-Will the G-20 Be President Macri’s Last Tango?Host and Executive Producer of Altamar, a Global Issues Podcast
+Will the G-20 Be President Macri’s Last Tango?Host of Altamar Global Issues Podcast and BRINK columnist

 On November 30th, Argentina will host the 13th G-20 summit, the gathering of heads of state and finance ministers designed to promote international economic stability.
 It’s a tough time for Argentina to have such a summit; the country faces a crippling financial crisis.

 2018 has been a bumpy ride for hosts of international summits in the Americas.
 Peru hosted the Summits of the Americas just three weeks after Peruvian President Pedro Pablo Kuczynski resigned.
 Mexico hosted the Pacific Alliance Investment Summit as the governing Institutional Revolutionary Party was gearing up for a major defeat at the ballot box.
 Canada hosted the G-7 amidst unimaginable levels of acrimony between U.S. President Donald Trump and Canadian Prime Minister Justin Trudeau.

 Argentine President Mauricio Macri must be crossing all his fingers in the hope that he can unjinx the region’s summits.
 He’ll need a lot of luck.
 Eurasia Group’s Ian Bremmer recently said that the G-20 serves no purpose, and that the G-7 doesn’t exist anymore.
 But beyond the low expectations for the conference itself, the key question for investors is what happens to Argentina once the presidential planes depart?